kaylumah/hosting/_site/_drafts/my-post.md

 My favorite editor for writing Markdown is VSCode.
 While this separation is useful for organization, it can be somewhat cumbersome when editing and previewing Markdown.

-A typical directory structure would look like this:
+To illustrate this point, let’s look at an example.
+A typical directory structure looks like this:

-For the sake of argument let's say that our directory structure looks like this:

 ```sh
 # generated with the command tree -L 2